Skip to Main Content

 The exact cost of purchasing a service dog varies by breed but can be anywhere from $10,000 to $30,000.
 Some service dogs can cost far more, as much as $50,000.

-There are also annual costs associated with caring for your service dog, including food, vet visits and checkups, vaccinations, toys and possibly even training.
+Annual costs associated with caring for your service dog include food, vet visits and checkups, vaccinations, toys and training.
 All of these things can add up.
-Owners can expect to spend around $1,200 or more, depending on the size, breed and inclination of their dog.
+Owners can expect to spend around $1,200 or more, depending on their dog’s size, breed and temperament.

 For many individuals who need a service dog, these costs might be out of budget.
-However, several organizations provide free or partial financial assistance to veterans, individuals who are visually impaired and individuals with physical disabilities.
+However, several organizations provide free or partial financial assistance.
 These organizations may also provide alternative methods of financing a service dog, even if you don’t meet the requirements to receive full financial assistance.

 The importance of service dog accreditation

-Sarah Mathers, the former development assistant at Patriot PAWS Service Dogs, strongly encourages any individual to look at service dog organizations accredited by Assistance Dogs International (ADI), which sets industry and worldwide standards for individuals who train dogs.
+Sarah Mathers, the former development assistant at Patriot PAWS Service Dogs, urges anyone in the market for a service dog to use organizations accredited by Assistance Dogs International (ADI).
+This accrediting body sets industry and worldwide standards for individuals who train dogs.

 “ADI Standards are the benchmarks for excellence in the assistance dog industry,” says Mathers.

-Although you’re not required to go through an ADI-accredited program to get a service dog, doing so ensures that the service dog received the care and comprehensive training needed to successfully serve your needs.
+You are not required to go through an ADI-accredited program to get a service dog.
+However, doing so ensures that the service dog received the care and comprehensive training needed to successfully serve your needs.
 It also helps ensure a good match between a service dog and its handler.

 How to get a service dog